-The Board of Directors has recommended a payment of dividend at a rate of ₹14 per equity share (140%) for the year ended December 31, 2020 subject to the approval of the Members at the 85th Annual General Meeting ('AGM').
+The Board of Directors has recommended payment of dividend at a rate of ₹58/- per equity share (580%) for the year ended December 31, 2021 subject to the approval of the Members at the 86th Annual General Meeting ('AGM').

-In terms of the provisions of Regulation 43A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended ('the Listing Regulations'), the Company has formulated a Dividend Distribution Policy.
+In terms of the provisions of Regulation 43A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended ('the Listing Regulations'), the Company has formulated a Dividend Distribution Policy.
 The policy is given in Annexure A to this Report.

-It is also available on the Company's website and can be accessed at www.acclimited.com/assets/new/new pdf/ Dividend Distribution Policy.pdf.
+It is also available on the Company's website and can be accessed at www.acclimited.com/assets/new/new_pdf/ Dividend_Distribution_Policy.pdf

-Unclaimed dividend pertaining to the 75th final dividend and the 76th interim dividend, respectively for the years December 31, 2012 and December 31, 2013 totalling to ₹4.56 Crore have been transferred to the Investor Education and Protection Fund ('IEPF') in accordance with statutory requirements.
+Unclaimed dividend pertaining to the 76th final dividend and the 77th interim dividend, respectively for the years December 31, 2013 and December 31, 2014 totalling to ₹6.07 Crore have been transferred to the Investor Education and Protection Fund ('IEPF') in accordance with statutory requirements.